 Section 404 of Sarbanes requires us to evaluate periodically the effectiveness of our internal control over financial reporting, and to include a management report assessing the effectiveness of our internal control over financial reporting as of the end of each fiscal year.
-Our management report on internal controls is contained in this Report on Form 10-K. Section 404 also requires our independent registered public accountant to attest to, and report on, management's assessment of our internal control over financial reporting.
+Section 404 also requires our independent registered public accountant to attest to, and report on, management's assessment of our internal control over financial reporting.